Heavy Equipment Trade Schools

 Salary and job growth information is based on 2023 data from the Bureau of Labor Statistics unless otherwise indicated.*

-A huge portion of America's existing infrastructure is in major need of repair, overhaul, or total replacement.
-And as the nation's population continues to increase, so does the need for new infrastructure.
-But the country also consumes a large amount of energy, natural resources, and industrially farmed food.
+As the nation's population continues to increase, so does the need for new infrastructure.
+The country also consumes a large amount of energy, natural resources, and industrially farmed food.
 It all creates a tremendous need for people who know how to safely and skillfully use and maintain heavy machinery.

 Here's a quick breakdown of the main types of jobs working with heavy machinery: